A charming, stylishly refurbished stone cottage that’s a short stroll from one of the North’s finest beaches, Cheswick

-Kitchen with electric oven, induction hob, dishwasher, fridge, freezer, microwave, and washer/dryer.
+Kitchen with electric oven, induction hob, dishwasher, fridge, freezer, microwave, and washing machine.

 Open-plan living area with wood burning stove (unlimited supply of logs), seating for four guests and dining area with seating for four guests, wine fridge, door to enclosed rear garden, Smart TV and wall charging ports.

 Bedroom one - master bedroom - with king size bed, side tables, fitted wardrobe and concealed dressing table.

 En-suite bathroom with bath, separate shower (with rainforest head), basin and WC.

 Bedroom two with zip and link beds which can be configured to super king or twin beds and fitted wardrobe.

 Family bathroom with large shower (with rainforest head), heated towel rail, basin and WC.

 There is a lawned garden to rear with outside dining for four guests which is also fully enclosed.